nicoliKim/beautiful-jekyll/experience.md

 subtitle: Work experience and spoken languages
 ---

+## August 2018 – Present
+#### Machine Learning Consultant @ Livebird, Berlin, Germany.
+Member of the Livebird team, based in Berlin.
+This young and promising startup uses Machine Learning and AI to bring online shopping experiences on a complete new, interactive and intuitive level.

 ## August 2016 – Present
 #### Tutor & Teacher at TTS Private Tutoring School, Reg.
 Borgnalle, 11100 Aosta, Italy.
 I provide private tutoring sessions to students from primary school to university, as well as to young professional